-While opioids claim more lives than any other illicit drug, cocaine is consistently reported as the second highest killer in overdoses among drug users.
-There have been some conflicting reports stating that cocaine use has been down recently, but The New York Times outlines how cocaine prices have fallen, making it easier to obtain in the United States.
+While opioids claim more lives than any other illicit drug, cocaine has consistently been reported as the second highest killer in overdoses among drug users.
+Conflicting reports state that cocaine use has been down recently, but The New York Times outlines how cocaine prices have fallen, making it easier to obtain in the United States.

 Cocaine is a central nervous system (CNS) stimulant derived from the coca plant native to South America.
-It is typically used in powder form by either snorting it nasally or adding a liquid substance, heating and injecting it.
+When it’s used in powder form, users either snort it or add it to a liquid, heating and injecting it.
 “Crack” is cocaine that has been mixed with a solution of baking soda.
-The water evaporates leaving crystal-like rocks behind, which are then heated and the vapors smoked.
+The water evaporates, leaving crystal-like rocks behind, which are then heated, and the vapors smoked.

 Ready to get Help?

 Talk to a treatment expert

 Once you have identified that you are in need of help, the next phase of cocaine addiction treatment is entering either an inpatient or outpatient addiction recovery treatment program.
 A skilled clinician will be able to assess whether you will benefit more from living at a residential treatment facility and having continuous access to medical and therapeutic care, or if you are stable enough to participate in treatment while still living at home.
 Either way, long-term treatment is essential to avoiding relapse.

 In a recovery treatment program, you will be able to address the physical, psychological, medical, and social aspects of the cocaine addiction, learning through various therapeutic tools how to manage your addictive behaviors effectively and maintain long-term sobriety.
 This is done through a customized treatment plan, which you will customize with your therapist, and may include some of the following common treatment modalities: